saurav-k/xshield-ng-lab-builder/README.md

 ![alt](images/lab-env.png)

 This lab consists of EC2 instances deployed using Terraform in any AWS region of your choosing.
-It represents two environments with a mix of Ubuntu Linux and Microsoft Windows servers, and also includes three "legacy" systems served by a ColorTokens Gatekeeper appliance.
+It represents three environments with a mix of Ubuntu Linux and Microsoft Windows Virtual Machines, a Kubernetes cluster running a small Istio-enabled application, and also includes three un-agentable systems served by a ColorTokens Gatekeeper appliance.
 Built-in traffic generators send HTTP requests to the CRM, HRMS and Wordpress front-ends.
 Infrastructure services include a SIEM, a vulnerability scanner, and an Inventory Management system.

 Xshield agents are deployed during Terraform-ation, and optional Ansible scripts are also included.
 The Ansible scripts are useful if you decommision the agents from the Xshield console, and would like to re-install them withot destroying and rebuilding the environment.